hansemannn/titanium-image-filters/README.md

 Use the GPUImage library to apply pre-built and custom filters to images in Titanium.

-> Note: This module will likely be replaced by the [Hyperloop-based](https://github.com/hyperloop-modules/titanium-image-filters) cross-platform version.

 ## Credits

 Really all credits of this module should go to [@BradLarson](https://github.com/BradLarson) who made the